Top Gear's Chris Evans steps down after one series

-Top Gear presenter Chris Evans has announced he is stepping down from the show after just one series.
+Top Gear presenter Chris Evans has announced he stepping down from the show after just one series.

 The 50-year-old has come in for stinging criticism since he took over the unenviable task of replacing Jeremy Clarkson on the BBC show after he was fired last year.

 Fronted by Evans and American actor Mat LeBlanc, ratings have slumped since the first episode of the reboot and just 1.9 million viewers tuned in for the grand finale - fewer than an Antiques Roadshow repeat.